Former Va. priest responsible for protecting children charged with child sexual abuse

 Specht “maintains his innocence,” Fairfax public defender Dawn Butorac said.
 “He’s a retired priest, being put through this 21 years after the alleged event.”

-The alleged victim came forward in 2019 with a complaint to the Diocese of Arlington that was referred to law enforcement, Catholic Diocese of Arlington spokeswoman Amber Roseboom said.
+The Virginia attorney general began investigating in 2019 when the alleged victim called a hotline set up for that purpose; that same year, the archdiocese said it had received an allegation and reported it to law enforcement.

-The diocese has turned over “all information available to us about the allegations,” she added.
+The diocese has turned over “all information available to us about the allegations,” Catholic Diocese of Arlington spokeswoman Amber Roseboom said.

-The case is one of three church abuse investigations being pursued by Attorney General Mark Herring’s office.
+The case is one of three church abuse investigations being pursued by Attorney General Mark R. Herring’s office.

-“I want to encourage any Virginian who may have information about this or any other instance of clergy abuse to please come forward,” Herring said in a statement.
+“I want to encourage any Virginian who may have information about this or any other instance of clergy abuse to please come forward,” Herring (D) said in a statement.
 “No matter how long ago the incident occurred, we will take it seriously and make sure that you get the help and support you deserve.”

-In his child protection role, Specht was responsible for policy and instruction but did not oversee sexual abuse investigations over assign priests to churches, Roseboom said.
-A third-party investigator who reviewed his time in office after the 2012 allegation “uncovered no issues.”

 Specht became director of the Arlington Diocese Office of Child Protection and Safety in 2004, a role he held until 2011.
 The following year, he was accused of sexually abusing a teenage boy in the late 1990s, when he was a parochial vicar at St. Mary of Sorrows Church in Fairfax.
 He has previously denied the allegations from the 1990s.

+In his child protection role, Specht was responsible for policy and instruction but did not oversee sexual abuse investigations or assign priests to churches, Roseboom said.
+A third-party investigator who reviewed his time in office after the 2012 allegation “uncovered no issues.”

-Specht was never charged with a crime stemming from that allegation, and the Diocese of Arlington’s Review Board found the allegation to be inconclusive, Roseboom said.
+Specht was never charged with a crime stemming from that allegation, and the Diocese of Arlington’s review board found the allegation to be inconclusive, Roseboom said.
 But he was placed on administrative leave in 2012 and took medical retirement; officials permanently removed his right to act as a priest.

 “The Diocese of Arlington has a zero-tolerance policy for abuse and continues to be fully committed to training our clergy, staff and volunteers to identify and report suspected instances of abuse,” Roseboom said.